craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Source: 'The Progenitor' ?;(possibly Tetrimoc or equal) Last Known Keeper: see Entry Description.

 	Entry Description: GME-000 is stored within Vault 0's Warm Storage sector across 9 cells - each of which are at least 500' from any other TL-O cells - in a series of identical 10'x7.5'x1' darksteel closets.
 In each of these closets is a set of rods on which the GME-000 instance rests.
-A system of mechanics powered by a crank on the left-facing exterior extends the rods such that the instance is pulled taught.
+A system of mechanics powered by a crank on the left-facing exterior moves the rods to the corners of the closet, such that the instance is pulled taught into a crossed, hour-glass shape.

+		GME-000 is a set of 9 loops of iron chain
 ```
 ###### The Growth Heart
 #### Relics of the Druids